Are you also confused about “What Muscles does dips target?” Well, dips are mainly of two types i.e. parallel bar dips and bench dips.

-Dips is one of the best exercise which is often forgotten to use by most of the people.
+It is one of the best exercises which is often forgotten to use by most of the people.
 Now, I will explain what is dips and its types, benefits and also what muscles do dips work.

 Dips is that exercise which targets your chest, shoulder and arms at the same time.
 It helps to develop the strength of your arms, chest and shoulders.
 You can easily do it in gym or outside or at home because there is no need of any specialized equipment to perform dips.
 It can easily fit into your gym triceps workout plan.

-Dips is also a good exercises for your whole upper body development.
+Dips is also a good exercise for your whole upper body development.

 What muscles do dips work ?

-Now, let’s move into detailed information on the variation of dips targeting different muscle groups.
+Now, let’s talk into detailed information on the variation of dips targeting different muscle groups.